Extra Image on Normal 8mm Film

 Occasionally, Double-8 (aka Normal-8, Regular-8) film cameras were special and captured additional image between the sprocket holes.

 This additional image was never before revealed, while projecting your home movies.
-If your film has that extra image, we will capture it during our transfer and can make it part of your master transfer.
+If your film has that extra image, we will capture it during our initial transfer and can make it part of your master transfer.
+NOTE: If you order a "RAW file", you will get to see this extra image on that file.
+However, it won’t have any image enhancement options that you may have chosen.

-If you order a transfer to hard drive, and later find that this extra image is distracting, you can crop it off using an editing program.
-However, most people enjoy seeing it.
+For transfers to a hard drive: If you have ordered ’include image between sprocket holes’ but later find that extra image distracting, you can crop it off using an editing program.
+However, most people who have studied this unconventional framing option, enjoy seeing it.

 Image courtesy of Arthur Sobel (San Francisco Rail System -1963)